JaberQezelbash/JaberQezelbash.github.io/_pages/about.md

 ---

-Jaber is a Machine Learning Engineer who recently earned his doctorate from the Department of Industrial & Systems Engineering at the University of Florida.
-His expertise spans machine learning, deep learning, and artificial intelligence, with a current research focus on large language models and their applications in health informatics.
-Throughout his PhD journey, he developed and published several cutting-edge, novel deep learning–based methodologies for health informatics in high-impact, top-tier journals.
+Jaber is a Machine Learning Engineer with expertise in machine learning, deep learning, and artificial intelligence, currently focusing on large language models and their applications in health informatics.
+He recently earned his PhD from the Department of Industrial & Systems Engineering at the University of Florida.
+During his doctoral studies, he developed and published several cutting-edge deep learning–based methodologies for health informatics in high-impact, top-tier journals.

 Latest